+I am a third year dental student at the University of Maryland.
 I graduated from Saint Leo University with a biomedical sciences degree and a math minor.
-I start dental school at the University of Maryland in August.
-I played college baseball for 4 years, the first two at the University of Central Florida and the next two at Saint Leo University.
-My main hobbies include coaching baseball and being outdoors.
+I played college baseball for 4 years.
+I'm from Florida so my favorite thing to do is spend time on the water wake boarding and fishing.
 I've always tutored in some way throughout my college career and love doing it.
-My main areas of focus are the DAT (dental admissions test), GRE, SAT/ACT test preparation, mathematics, and science.
+My main areas of focus are the DAT, NBDE part 1, GRE, GMAT, SAT/ACT test preparation, math (all levels), and science.

 Undergraduate Degree: Saint Leo University - Current Undergrad, Biology-Biomedical and Health Sciences (Math Minor)